MicrosoftDocs/power-platform/power-virtual-agents/authoring-create-edit-topics.md

 You can also have the conversation [handed over to a live agent](advanced-hand-off.md) if you're using a suitable customer service portal, such as Omnichannel for Customer Service.

-1. At the end of a response that resolves the user's issue or answers the question, select **End the conversation**.
+1. At the end of a response that resolves the user's issue or answers the question, add an **End the conversation** node.

     :::image type="content" source="media/authoring-create-edit-topics/topics-nodes-end.png" alt-text="Screenshot showing options for ending a conversation.":::

     - To end with a customer satisfaction survey, select **End with survey**.

-    - To insert a hand-off node that will link with your [configured hand-off product](configuration-hand-off-omnichannel.md), select **Transfer To Agent**.
+    - To insert a hand-off node that links with your [configured hand-off product](configuration-hand-off-omnichannel.md), select **Transfer to agent**.

         (Optional) Enter a private message to the agent.